 - Mix together the flour mixture with the milk mixture, stirring to combine.

-- Carefully remove the hot skillet from the oven and swirl in some butter and oil.
+- Carefully remove the hot skillet from the oven and swirl in some butter and vegetable oil.

 - Bake until cooked through.

 Absolutely!
 I’ve definitely done this before and it’s great when you’re having a get together with a lot of people.
 Everyone gets their only little muffin for dunking.

 If you are opting to make muffins instead of a skillet, skip the step where you put the pan in the oven.

 Instead, line a muffin tin (you will need 2) with liners, spray with baking spray and bake for about 18 to 22 minutes (check on after 18 minutes).